Code-Institute-Submissions/MS1-8MegStick/README.md

 ### The Contact Page

-Beneath the navigation bar which is common to all of the pages the artists page will contain 3 forms.
+Beneath the navigation bar which is common to all of the pages the contact page will contain 3 forms.

 1. A form to register or notifications of new releases
 2. A form to submit a demo